avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 1. __1978-79:__ [York Univ Graduate School](https://www.yorku.ca/) Toronto Ontario: __masters degree in economics with a minor in applied mathematics[^york]__

+    * My major project was the simulation of a hydro electric dam in _FORTRAN_.

 2. __1976-77:__ [Univ Of Toronto Rotman Graduate School Of Management](https://www.rotman.utoronto.ca/) Toronto Ontario: __no degree, applied credits to York Univ (above)__

 3. __1973-76:__ [Univ Of Toronto, Undergraduate School Of Arts & Sciences](https://www.utoronto.ca/) Toronto Ontario: __BA economics__